 The strap is fairly easy to adjust.
-The manufacturer states that it features “one-size”, which means that it will fit virtually everyone from petite women to larger men.
+The manufacturer states that it features “one-size“, which means that it will fit virtually everyone from petite women to larger men.
 The design of this tennis brace will stretch without uncomfortable tightening repercussions, so as to accommodate the needs of people with a different build.

 Last, but not least, you’ll get a set of free bonus items –at least these were included at the time of writing this article.
-The purchase includes a complementary sweat wristband, as well as the E-Book called “Addressing Tennis elbow pain”, the brace is also sold as a 2-count pack.
+The purchase includes a complimentary sweat wristband, as well as the E-Book called “Addressing Tennis elbow pain“, the brace is also sold as a 2-count pack.

 It’s not really clear why you would need two of these – since you would normally only wear it on your dominant arm that you use to stroke your racquet.
 Although I guess it’s not a bad thing to have two – you could keep an extra one in your bag just so you never find yourself on the court without it.
 Or if you play multiple sports you could leave one in your golf bag, another in your gym locker, etc…